CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Major data structures

-This module defines the grid data structure, which is specified above.
+This module defines the grid data structure, which is specified below.
 It exposes the structure as an opaque type.

+#### Grid
+A data structure to represent a grid.
+Stores:

+- the grid string
+- a `counterset` (from libcs50) of nuggets - indexed by the index of the position in the grid string

 ## Player